-- Using magazines, newspapers, and store advertisements, have your child look for pictures of objects that rhyme and cut them out.
-He/She can paste the pictures onto paper to create rhyme collages. - Play "I Spy" with your child, but instead of naming a color, say, "I spy something that rhymes with \\\\\."
+- Play "I Spy" with your child, but instead of naming a color, say, "I spy something that rhymes with ."
 Take turns with your child playing the game.
-Encourage the use of nonsense words as rhyming clues. - Give your child a list of three words where only two rhyme.
+Encourage the use of nonsense words as rhyming clues.
+Note: a nonsense word a pattern of letters that may resemble a real word but does not appear in any standard dictionary. - Give your child a list of three words where only two words rhyme.
 Ask them to identify which word does not belong. - Sing rhyming echo songs, such as "Boom Chicka Boom."
 Come up with a motion for each rhyme you create and act it out.